 There’s a massive amount of sailing terms that any sailor will eventually learn with time and it can seem daunting essentially learning a new language.
-Need to know sailing terms will help you out when communicating with your crew members and captains of other vessels, so having a sailing terminology list handy can do a lot of good.
+Need to know sailing terminology will help you out when communicating with your crew members and captains of other vessels, so having a sailing terminology list handy can do a lot of good.
 That’s why I put together this list of common sailing terms that’ll help you out the next time you head out on the water.

 Aback – A foresail when against the wind, used when tacking to help the vessel turn.